Quickscribe Services Ltd.

 Proposed Changes to Family Law Act

 The recently introduced Attorney General Statutes Amendment Act, 2019 was introduced on February 27, 2019.
 Among other things, the Bill proposes to amend the Family Law Act by adding statutory authority needed to implement planned reforms to the provincial court family rules to improve family court processes and provide better access and outcomes for families who need assistance in resolving family law matters.
 The amendments include giving additional authority to family justice counsellors to conduct needs assessments, clarifying that participation in assessment and dispute resolution processes suspends the running of time limits for starting a spousal support claim under the Family Law Act and adding authority to allow a provincial court judge to review a decision of a judicial officer if they manage some aspects of cases.
-Read the full news release
+Read the full news release.

 Changes in Property Ownership Can Have Unexpected and

-Wide-ranging Consequences in Family Law
+Wide-Ranging Consequences in Family Law

 Advocacy Group Challenges Constitutionality of